 She moved to Belgium in 1907 where she served as matron of the nursing school L’École Belge d’Infirmières Diplômées’ and wrote for a nursing journal.

 When World War I broke out, she was visiting her family in Britain but quickly returned to Belgium.

 Cavell did not discriminate among soldiers when it came to medical care.
 She treated Allied and Central Power soldiers equally.

 She also helped Allied soldiers and civilians escape Belgium to safety in Holland.
 This violated German law.

 Cavell was arrested in August 1915, having been betrayed by someone she trusted.
 She spent several months in prison before being tried in a military court.

 Cavell never once denied her guilt and admitted to helping nearly 200 individuals escape.
-In addition, she nursed soldiers from both sides.

-Her last words reportedly were, “I have seen death so often that it is not strange or fearful to me.”
+“I have no fear nor shrinking,” she told Gahan, “I have seen death so often that it is not strange or fearful to me.”

-Cavell is quoted as saying “Patriotism is not enough, I must have no hatred or bitterness to anyone.”
+“Patriotism is not enough,” Cavell said, “I must have no hatred or bitterness to anyone.”